NHS staff health and wellbeing

 SPF partner organisations have developed some useful tools and resources, to help support the health and wellbeing of healthcare staff.

 - How are you feeling NHS? toolkit - an emotional wellbeing toolkit from NHS Employers explaining the contributors to decreased emotional wellbeing and shows how to encourage improvements.

 - Mental Health at Work has developed a comprehensive guide to supporting mental health and work, including documents, guides, tips, videos, courses, podcasts, templates and information from key organisations across the UK.

-- Second Victim Support - a resource for clinicians who are involved in a patient safety incident, their colleagues and the organisations they work for.
+- Second Victim Support is a resource for clinicians who are involved in a patient safety incident, their colleagues and the organisations they work for.

 - Mind, the mental health charity, has developed a number of resources to help support yourself and colleagues who are experiencing mental health issues at work.

 - The Working Carer’s Passport can be used if you’re a carer, or supporting a working carer in your organisation to have a conversation about caring responsibilities.
 Access practical tools, useful resources and further support.

-- Public Health England developed a free online toolkit which asks five simple questions to help you manage and maintain your mental health.
+- Your Mind Plan is a free online toolkit developed by Public Health England which asks five simple questions to help you manage and maintain your mental health.